touhidul7/Britto-Extractor/README.md

 ## ⚠️ Disclaimer

-This tool is created for personal, educational, and productivity use.
+This tool is created for personal, and productivity use.
 It is **not affiliated with, endorsed by, or associated with Facebook** in any way.
 Use it responsibly and ensure compliance with Facebook's terms of service and policies.